• About

 “The emergency committee shared serious concerns about the scale and speed of the current outbreak,” noting many unknowns about the spread and gaps in the data, Tedros said.

-“They advised me that at this moment the event does not constitute a Public Health Emergency of International Concern (PHEIC), which is the highest level of alert WHO can issue, but recognised that the convening of the committee itself reflects the increasing concern about the international spread of monkeypox.”
+“They advised me that at this moment the event does not constitute a Public Health Emergency of International Concern (PHEIC), which is the highest level of alert the WHO can issue, but recognised that the convening of the committee itself reflects the increasing concern about the international spread of monkeypox.”

-Tedros said the outbreak was “clearly an evolving health threat” that needed immediate action to stop the further spread, using surveillance, contact-tracing, isolation and care of patients, and ensuring vaccines and treatments are available to at-risk populations.
+Tedros said the outbreak was “clearly an evolving health threat” that needed immediate action to stop the further spread, using surveillance, contact tracing, isolation and care of patients, and ensuring vaccines and treatments are available to at-risk populations.

 “The vast majority of cases are observed among men who have sex with men, of young age,” chiefly appearing in urban areas, in “clustered social and sexual networks”, according to the WHO report of the meeting.